Is Alcohol in Mouthwash Bad?

 • Alcohol-based mouthwash also helps keep breath feeling clean and fresh

-• Overall, rinsing with alcohol-based mouthwash improves your oral hygiene
+• Overall, rinsing with alcohol-based mouthwash improves your oral hygiene by getting in between your teeth and braces.

 However, while using this alcohol-based mouthwash has an effective impact on your teeth, overexposure to these formulations may lead to the following consequences.